 The Australian Government's Grants and Assistance Finder is a free online tool for locating the grants, assistance and funding programs most relevant to your business.
 You can search for grants in many categories, which are available from the Australian, state and territory governments and also from some local councils.

 Generally, the organisation providing the assistance calls for expressions of interest through advertising in newspapers, journals or their website.
 They usually have well defined eligibility criteria and often there is an application form that is available on request.
 It is often advisable to seek professional help in the preparation of the application, particularly if you have no previous experience in applying for financial assistance.

 Your accountant or financial adviser is probably the best person to talk to.
-Alternatively, you can seek help from us, or your local Small Business Centre (SBC).
-Even though they may not be the funding agency, the SBDC or your local SBC can help you with enquiries about government assistance.
+Alternatively, while not being able to provide grants, you can seek help from us, or a Business Local provider.